waywardgeek/twisted_hash/README.md

     64 bytes: 6.16 cycles/byte
     8 bytes: 49.35 cycles/byte

-The targetted security level is 256 bits.
-It should have the equivalent defense as 12 rounds of BLAKE2b.
-For comparison, here is a fairly extensive set of benchmarks for various algorithms:
+For comparison, here is a fairly extensive set of benchmarks for various
+algorithms:

     https://bench.cr.yp.to/results-hash.html